videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 slug: quick-start
 ---

-# Quick Start for Conference in React
+# Quick Start for Conference in Javascript

 VideoSDK enables you to embed the video calling feature into your Javascript application in minutes.